-We can introduce a post-processing step that partitions the original set of dissection pieces into smaller ones, allowing the user to tune the difficulty of the puzzle.
+Future work could introduce a post-processing step which partitions the original set of dissection pieces into smaller ones, allowing the user to tune the difficulty of the puzzle.
 The partition could aim for high similarity between the pieces, as in traditional jigsaw puzzles.